LeNPaul/Lagrange/_posts/2022-03-01-dear-diary-intro.markdown

 I then went for a run, it was my first after an accident I had in my ankle and wasn't able to practice any sports or run.
 It went fine, but I also realized how much of a potato I am when it comes to fitness.
 On my way back though, I was taking some of those decisions that I know I will probably not commit to, but I did it anyways, one of these decisions is to get back to cutting sugar, I did it for a few months at the end of last year and it went on until the beginning of Feb, but then I lost control or more like I didn't give a shit anymore. and as your fit determined friend walks down the road she stumbles upon a cute shop's window, so I approached to check what do they sell? it's candy! they should rename the attraction law as the repulsion law in my case, because I wouldn't enter a shop like this one and ignore the fact that I need to try some of the weird candy I found inside, specially that their brand is all about selling eccentric candy from different places in the world, so at this point, I decided to just push my no sugar goal to the next month and be realistic.

-The upcoming is just me admiring the shop's setup and how they are displaying the stuff.
-I picked a few things that I wanted to try and got back and tried them out.
+The upcoming is just me admiring the shop's setup and how they are displaying the candy.
+They had these suitcases filled with candy from different parts of the world sorted in separate sections, I picked a few things that I wanted to try and got back and tried them out.
 I enjoy the act of going into a grocery store or shop that sells stuff I haven't tried before and then one gets into reviewer mode.
-I think I would've appreciated a job as a food connoisseur, being able to experience new things all the time and get into the details of how it feels/tastes to you and how it was made then structure your thoughts and observations about it, that would've been the best, if only I could handle spicy food, becuase here's a whole spectrum of dishes that I will miss on -.-
+I think I would've appreciated a job as a food connoisseur, being able to experience new things all the time and get into the details of how it feels/tastes to you and how it was made then structure your thoughts and observations about it, that would've been the best, if only I could handle spicy food, becuase here's a whole spectrum of dishes that I will miss on....

 <div class="row">